The Circus, Bath: Design

-Three Classical orders (Greek Doric, Roman/Composite and Corinthian) are used, one above the other, in the elegant curved facades.
+Three Classical orders (Greek Doric, Roman/Composite and Corinthian) are used, one above the other, in the elegant curved façades.
 The frieze of the Doric entablature is decorated with alternating triglyphs and 525 pictorial emblems, including serpents, nautical symbols, devices representing the arts and sciences, and Masonic symbols.
 The parapet is adorned with stone acorn finials.

-When viewed from the air, the Circus, along with Queens Square and the adjoining Gay Street, form a key shape, which is a masonic symbol similar to those that adorn many of Wood's buildings.
+When viewed from the air, the Circus, along with Queen Square and the adjoining Gay Street, form a key shape, which is a masonic symbol similar to those that adorn many of Wood's buildings.

 The central area was originally paved with stone setts, covering a reservoir in the centre that supplied water to the houses.
 In 1800 the Circus residents enclosed the central part of the open space as a garden.
-Now, the central area is grassed over and is home to a group of large plane trees.
+Now, the central area is grassed over and is home to a group of five large plane trees, which are believed to date to around 1820.
+They are contributing factors to the Grade I listing of the Circus.